Two Chicago Cops Just Got Popped for Lying About a Shooting

 Lawyers for the officers could not immediately be reached for comment.

-According to the Cook County State’s Attorney Office, Liakopoulos and Reynoso were on their way to a training on July 22 when they noted “several males walking westbound on 18th street” near closed businesses.
+According to the Cook County State’s Attorney's Office, Liakopoulos and Reynoso were on their way to a training session on July 22 when they saw “several males walking westbound on 18th street” near closed businesses.

 After they stopped to check out the scene, Medina—as well as a minor, who was holding onto a gun inside a satchel—walked towards the cops’ vehicle.

-Then, before he had reached the car, the boy with the weapon ran away.
+Then, before he reached the car, the boy with the weapon ran away.
 Medina continued to approach the officers, waving at them with his open hands.
-(In one, he held a cell phone and a wine bottle; the other was empty.)
+(In one hand, he held a cell phone and a wine bottle; the other was empty.)

 That’s when things suddenly went sideways.